THE INDEPENDENT VOTING SYSTEM

 - No recounts.

-- Negative campaigning will end, because voting for one candidate doesn't automatically vote against another.
+- Negative campaigning will end, because voting against one candidate doesn't automatically vote

 - There is no such thing as an overvote or an undervote.